eyw520/cindex/README.md

-# CodeContext
+# cindex

 ## Overview

-This project will serve as the backend and infrastructure for `codecontext`, a lightweight script that helps you index a codebase as context for LLMs.
+`cindex` is a lightweight script that helps you index a codebase as context for LLMs.

 ## Setup

 This project uses `poetry` to manage dependencies.
-To install the project, run the following commands:
+To install the project, run the following commands from the project root:

 ```bash
 python -m venv .venv